|UEFA Cup 1981 with Ipswich|

 Ljuinko Drulovic started his career at home with FK Rad.
 In 1992, Ljuinko Drulovic went to play for Gil Vicente in Portugal.
-A year later, he joined Porto, where he won 5 straight, league title.
+A year later, he joined Porto, where he won 5 straight league title.
 He was also known for his partnership with Mario Jardel, who won the European Golden Shoe.
 Later in his career, he joined Benfica and FK Partizan.
 He had 38 caps for Yugoslavia from 1996 to 2001.

 AM/LW: Gary Speed (England)

-Speed played professionally for Leeds United, Everton, Newcastle United, Bolton Wanderers and Sheffield United.
-He held the record for the most appearances in the Premier League at 535, until it was surpassed by David James.
-He was best remembered for winning the English league title in 1992 with Leeds United..
+Gary Speed played for Leeds United, Everton, Newcastle United, Bolton Wanderers and Sheffield United.
+At one point, he held the record for the most appearances in the Premier League until David James surpassed by David James.
+He was best remembered for winning the English league title in 1992 with Leeds United.
 He made the PFA Team of the year in 1993.
 From 19988 to 2004, he played for Newcastle United.
 He was capped 85 times for Wales and served as the captain.

 ST: Emil Kostadinov (Bulgaria/Porto)

-He is best remembered for scoring two goals against France in the World Cup Qualfying match that helped Bulgaria to qualify for the WC in 1994.
+Emil Kostadinov is best remembered for scoring two goals against France in the World Cup Qualfying match that helped Bulgaria to qualify for the World Cup in 1994.
 He was capped 70 times.
 He started his career with CSKA Sofia.
 His best stint was with Porto where he spent 4 seasons.
 He also played for Deportivo de La Coruña, Bayern Munich (winning the UEFA Cup with them in 1996 and scoring in the final itself), Fenerbahçe, FSV Mainz, and UANL Tigres.

 ST/FW: Hristo Stoichkov (Bulgaria/Barcelona)